 LGBTQ+ Safety – Important Update

-The safety situation for LGBTQ+ individuals in Ghana has deteriorated significantly since earlier versions of this guide were written, and the legal and social environment continues to change.
+The safety situation for LGBTQ+ individuals in Ghana has deteriorated significantly since earlier versions of this guide were written, and the legal environment is changing.
 The State Department now explicitly flags violence risks against lesbian, gay, and bisexual travelers – including reports of assault, mob attacks, and targeted harassment.
 This is not a theoretical risk.

 On the legislative side, Ghana’s Parliament passed the Human Sexual Rights and Family Values Bill in February 2024.
-The bill lapsed when Parliament dissolved ahead of the December 2024 general election, but in March 2025, ten members of parliament reintroduced it as a private member’s bill.
-As of March 2026, the reintroduced bill includes provisions that would impose criminal penalties of up to three years for individuals who identify as LGBTQ+, with additional sanctions for advocacy or support.
+The bill lapsed when Parliament dissolved ahead of the December 2024 general election.
+In February 2026, Parliament formally received the reintroduced version of the bill.
+As of May 2026, the bill remains under parliamentary consideration and has not been signed into law, but provisions include criminal penalties of up to three years for individuals who identify as LGBTQ+, with additional sanctions for advocacy or support.
 President John Mahama has expressed support for the bill’s underlying principles.
-The legislative path remains uncertain, but the social and legal climate is clearly hostile.
-LGBTQ+ travelers and prospective residents should consult current State Department advisories carefully and seek qualified legal and safety advice before making any relocation decision related to Ghana.
+LGBTQ+ travelers and prospective residents should consult current State Department advisories carefully and seek qualified legal and safety advice before making any relocation decision.
+See our detailed guide on LGBT rights in Ghana for a full breakdown.

 Emergency Contacts